Interacting type-II semi-Dirac quasiparticles

 Electron-electron interactions are known to have pronounced effects in ordinary semi-Dirac fermions \cite{Dietl2008,Goerbig2017,deGail2012,kotov2021,montambauxmerging}.
-Short range interactions have been shown to stabilize modulated ordered phases in the charge, spin, and superconducting sectors around a quantum critical point \cite{Uchoa2017,uryszek2019}.
-On the other hand, the long range Coulomb interaction produces two low energy regimes in which there is unusually strong spectrum renormalization \cite{elsayed2025,isobe2016}.
-Motivated by these results, we study the spectrum renormalization of the topological type-II semi-Dirac fermions due to the long range, and RPA screened, Coulomb interaction.
-Remarkably, the interacting system hosts massless Dirac quasiparticles at the lowest energies, smoothly transitioning to the free fermionic behavior with increasing energy.
+Short-range interactions have been shown to stabilize modulated ordered phases in the charge, spin, and superconducting sectors around a quantum critical point \cite{Uchoa2017,uryszek2019}.
+On the other hand, the long range Coulomb interaction produces two low-energy regimes in which there is unusually strong spectrum renormalization \cite{elsayed2025,isobe2016}.
+Motivated by these results, we study the spectrum renormalization of the topological type-II semi-Dirac fermions due to the long range, and RPA-screened, Coulomb interaction.
+We have found that, remarkably, the interacting system hosts massless Dirac quasiparticles at the lowest energies, smoothly transitioning to the free fermionic behavior with increasing energy.
 This is captured in the exponent $\eta$ of the density of states ($\rho(\varepsilon)\sim\varepsilon^{\eta(\varepsilon)}$) as a function of energy varying from 1 to 1/3 on a sigmoid.
-As a consequence, many other physical properties and observables will have a continuously evolving dependence on the energy scale of interest.
+The Fermi surface geometry evolves from convex to concave in accordance with the changing $\eta$.
+As a consequence, many physical properties and observables will have a continuously evolving dependence on the energy scale of interest.
+Given that Coulomb interactions are invariably present in systems of charged particles, our results can explain the appearance of the low-energy linear behavior in Ref.\cite{huang2015}.
+Moreover, our study implies that a measurement or calculation of the coefficient of the linear term in the Hamiltonian along the massive direction can be used as a diagnostic tool to estimate the effective interaction strength in such systems.
+As an illustration, we model the quasiparticles in the candidate material (TiO$_2$)$_5$(VO$_2$)$_3$ as interacting type-II fermions at the topological phase boundary, using parameter values from Ref.\cite{huang2015}.
+By comparing coefficients of the low-energy linear term along the massive direction, we make a rough estimate of the effective interaction strength in the material, which indeed lies in the weak coupling regime.
+Intriguingly, a similar change in Fermi surface shape (driven by temperature) in the 2D semimetal WTe$_2$ has been observed to lead to a spectacular reversal in the sign of the nonlinear current response under crossed electric and magnetic fields \cite{he2019}.
+Even though our work is concerned with zero temperature, interaction-driven effects, the qualitatively identical crossover prompts us to expect similarly novel magnetotransport, and possibly other unusual phenomena.

 We consider the Hamiltonian describing type-II semi-Dirac fermions \cite{huang2015}: